fhaive/Curated-and-harmonised-transcriptomics-datasets-of-interstitial-lung-disease-patients/README.md

 across the datasets.
 In addition, for every study included in this data release we provide tables of differentially expressed genes and co-expression network models of IPF samples and healthy counterparts deriving from both RNA-seq and DNA microarrays.

 ###Explanations for the codes###

+The raw data files of RNA-seq (.fastq) files have been downloaded from European Nucleotide Archive (ENA) and the raw data files DNA microarray (.CEL and .txt files) were retrieved from GEO using GEOquery.

+The pipeline goes in the following order below.

 1. fastqc.sh